Antonia-Lee/Antonia-Lee/README.md

 - 👋 Hi, I’m @Antonia-Lee
 - 👀 I’m interested in Cognitive Neuroscience.
-- 🌱 I’m currently learning R Language
+- 🌱 I’m currently learning R Language.
-- 💞️ I’m looking to collaborate on nobody
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---